Kronoshus/CIPs/CIP-0013/README.md

 }
 ```

-Faucet implementations should follow a well-documented standard to be detailed in a separate document.
+Faucet implementations should follow a well-documented API standard to be detailed in a separate CIP document.
 [Link Required]

 #### Note on the `address` field